Practical advice and information for independent travellers & backpackers on how to book transport for the Pamir Highway and through the Wakhan Valley

 We travelled through Kyrgyzstan from Bishkek to Osh prior to joining the official Pamir Highway and crossing into Tajikistan.
 We continued along the Pamir Highway, via Karakul and Murgab, before leaving the M41 and dropping down into the Wakhan Valley.
 We followed the Wakhan Valley, hugging the border with Afghanistan, via Langur and Ishakashim and on to Khorog.
 From Khorog we continued towards Dushanbe.

-Between Bishkek and Osh in Kyrgyzstan and Khorog and Dushanbe in Tajikistan, we travelled by ‘public’ transport: a combination of shared taxi, marshrutka (local fixed route minivan) and bus.
+Between Bishkek and Osh in Kyrgyzstan and Khorog and Dushanbe in Tajikistan, we travelled by ‘public’ transport: a combination of shared taxi, marshrutka (local fixed-route minivan) and bus.
 This article, however, is more concerned with the section of the journey from Osh to Khorog – the part of the Pamir Highway that brings many travellers to this region of Central Asia.
-Also the part of the Pamir Highway where the stunning high altitude scenery, with its Tibetan-style high plateaux, yak and yurt dotted pastures and jagged snowy peaks, will compel your jaw to drop, your camera battery run low and your memory card burst.
+Also, the part of the Pamir Highway where the stunning high altitude scenery, with its Tibetan-style high plateaux, yak and yurt dotted pastures and jagged snowy peaks, will compel your jaw to drop, your camera battery run low and your memory card burst.

 Pshart Valley, Tajikistan

-Our usual travel modus operandi is by public transport, however this is practically impossible in this region of Central Asia.
+Our usual travel modus operandi is by public transport, however, this is practically impossible in this region of Central Asia.
 There are a handful of buses running to the Wakhan Valley from Khorog in Tajikistan (more on that later) but other than that, the closest thing to public transport is a shared taxi*.
 The thing about shared taxis – aside from being, usually, packed as tight as a tin of sardines and thus incredibly uncomfortable for distances of any length – is that they run point to point between key towns: Drivers want the A to B fare and so usually refuse passengers wanting to reach any midway points (or they charge the full fare regardless of how far you travel).
-The aim is to reach the destination as quickly as possible, which is some cases can easily mean a 12-hour drive with limited stops for meals and toilet.
+The aim is to reach the destination as quickly as possible, which in some cases can easily mean a 12-hour drive with limited stops for meals and toilet.
 There certainly won’t be any photo stops!

 This lack of flexible public transport is the reason most travellers chose to hire private transport with a driver and do the journey at a leisurely pace.
 Why, after making all that effort to reach this remote part of the world, would you sacrifice your enjoyment of such stunning scenery by watching it pass you by in a flash?!